-An in-depth study on the Gypsy Jazz style of French guitarist Pat Martino.
+An in-depth study on the jazz guitar style of Pat Martino.

 -HD video performances of Pat Martino improvising on standard changes

 -Lessons where Pat explains his approach to music